ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/14. Week14 Web Development!/README.md

     **Request Body:**

      * HTTP Body Data is the data transmitted in an HTTP transaction message
-     * It is used to send additional information to the server like a specific messege or username and password for example.
+     * It is used to send additional information to the server like a specific message or username and password for example.
-     * It is typicaly an API in JSON format
+     * It is typically an API in JSON format

 3. **Which part of an HTTP request is optional?**